JohnsonMic/bamazon/README.md

 # bamazon
 MySql utilize for  product database  node app  which demonstrates the inventory changes of updating, inserting and deleting products.
+The pictures demonstrating the steps of the customer app of Bamazon are located in data base folder .
+The Image Bamazon table presents  products and colums of id, department, price and stock qauntity.
+The first prompt asking the customer what ID item is demonstrated.
+The second image demonstates the prompt of asking what qauntity the customer is purchasing and the last images demonstrates a the price , purchase cost and successful transaction.